elcasodepaz/mac_changer.py/README.md

 # macchanger.py
-# a quick way to change your mac address with Python
+# a quick way to change your mac address using Python3
 import subprocess
 import optparse